Pharmacy Tech Salary & Career Opportunities in NJ

 There are a few requirements you’ll need to meet before you can apply.
 Most schools require a high school diploma and you may also be required to complete a criminal background check.

 You’ll start by attending courses like medical terminology, drug administration, drug regulation and control, sterile and non-sterile compounding, and pharmaceutical formulation.

-Get Started with Your Pharmacy Technician Career
+Start Your Pharmacy Technician Career Today